Severe convective storms over Romania in May 2005.

 31 May 2005

-by Florinela Popa (INMH , Romania) and Jochen Kerkmann (EUMETSAT)
+By Florinela Popa (INMH) and Jochen Kerkmann (EUMETSAT)

-The images below show the situation at 14:30 UTC when the severe storm had already reached the southern parts of the country (please see the storm that has a marked U or V shape and which appears quite yellow in the RGB composite (middle left image)).
+The images below show the situation at 14:30 UTC when the severe storm had already reached the southern parts of the country, see the storm that has a marked U or V shape and which appears quite yellow in the RGB composite (Figure 2).

 From the animation it can be seen that the storm started at around 11:30 UTC over the Carpathian Mountains.
 It then moved into the Plain where it found sufficient warm, unstable air to trigger further convection.

 At low levels cold air was penetrating from the west into the Romanian Plan, while at high levels winds were from easterly directions (see absolute topography at 300hPa, source: Deutscher Wetterdienst).
 This vertical wind shear helped to separate updrafts from the downdrafts, which is essential for persistent severe storms.
 At the same time, the storm was following a low-level convergence line, which explains its straight path from north-west to south-east.

 More information on the specific situation of the Romanian Plain is given below the images.

 Meteosat-8, with its 12 channels, provides essential information for the forecasters allowing him/her to decide whether convective storms are severe or not.
 Not only does it give detail on the spatial structures of the storms (see the U shape in the IR10.8 and WV6.2 images) but it also provides information on the size of the ice particles (e.g. in the NIR1.6 and IR3.9 images, or in the IR3.9–IR10.8 brightness temperature difference).
 Storm tops with small ice particles (high reflectivity in channels NIR1.6 and IR3.9) appear with a marked yellow colour in the RGB composite, which indicates that there are very strong updrafts/downdrafts with possible hail and wind gusts.